Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Experimental Details and Additional Results

 \subsection{Details for Stable Baselines Experiments}

-For our experiments, we follow~\citet{tomar2020mirror, asad2024fast} and use the default hyperparameters from \texttt{stable-baselines3}~\citep{stable-baselines3} for each method.
+Following~\citet{tomar2020mirror, asad2024fast} we use the default hyperparameters from \texttt{stable-baselines3}~\citep{stable-baselines3} for each method.
 This choice is motivated by prior work, which focuses on evaluating the effectiveness of different surrogate losses rather than performing exhaustive hyperparameter searches.
 Such searches are particularly impractical for CNN-based actor and critic networks, where tuning multiple hyperparameters (e.g., framestack, buffer size, minibatch size, discount factor) is computationally expensive.
 The full list of hyperparameters for the Atari experiments is provided in~\cref{tab:atari-hyperparams}.

 For our forward and reverse KL objectives, we set $\etat$ to a constant chosen via a small grid search over $[0.01, 0.1, 1.0]$.
-Following prior work~\citep{haarnoja2018soft,christodoulou2019soft,mnih2013playing}, for policy evaluation $q_\zeta^{t-1}$ in~\cref{eq:pe-fa} is parameterized using a separate target network, whose parameters are updated via an exponential moving average of those in the critic model.
+Following prior work~\citep{haarnoja2018soft,christodoulou2019soft,mnih2013playing} for policy evaluation, $q_\zeta^{t-1}$ in~\cref{eq:pe-fa} is parameterized using a separate target network, whose parameters are updated via an exponential moving average of those in the critic model.
 For on-policy $\PPO$, we adopt the optimal hyperparameters reported in RL Baselines3 Zoo~\citep{rl-zoo3}.
+For all experiments, we use $n=1$ actor gradient updates unless otherwise stated.

+Regarding computational resources, each Atari run was executed on Digital Research Alliance of Canada's Narval cluster using one GPU with 12 CPU cores and 64GB of memory; runs with $n=1$ actor-gradient update took approximately 12 hours, while runs with $n=10$ actor-gradient updates took approximately 32 hours.